 Another huge advantage of Nespresso is the wide variety of beverages you can try.
 While you can probably source a wider variety from local coffee roasters, you’d have to buy an entire bag of coffee beans of at least 8 to 10 ounces.

-With Nespresso, you can just pick up a sampler of their different flavors and you’ll get a variety of pods you can try and switch around without worrying too much about your coffee going stale.
+With Nespresso, you can just pick up a sampler of their different flavors and you’ll get a wide range of coffee pods you can try and switch around without worrying too much about your coffee going stale.

 This brings me to another advantage which kind of fits under variety: Nespresso capsules are packaged in such a way that the coffee does not go stale very easily since the coffee grounds are packed with nitrogen to prevent any oxidation.